 So this chili has a sweet and spicy kick to it, which in my humble opinion is the perfect transitional winter to spring meal.
 The weather is still all over the place (hello it was 80 degrees here yesterday) and so it makes a great slow meal as we all adjust to those daylight savings times.

 Like I said this has also been one of my go-to recipes through the course of my marriage (sans onions) because it’s great for meal prep.
 You can make a huge crockpot of the chili at the beginning of the week and enjoy every night because you’ll have all that extra time from NOT having to cook dinner.
-And do me a favor and add some extra onions to enjoy for me…
+And do me a favor and add some extra onions to enjoy for me.

-- 4 Garlic Cloves (minced)
+- 4 Garlic Cloves minced

 - 1 tablespoon Coconut Oil

-- 1 large Onion (diced)
+- 1 medium Onion diced

-- 2 pounds Ground Turkey
+- 2 lbs Ground Turkey

-- 1 large Sweet Potato (peeled and chopped)
+- 1 Sweet Potato peeled and chopped

-- 28 ounces Crushed Tomatoes (1 can)
+- 28 ounces Crushed Tomatoes

-- 1 cup Tomato Sauce
+- 2 cups Tomato Sauce

-- 15 ounce Dark Red Kidney Beans (1 can)
+- 15 ounces Dark Red Kidney Beans

-- 15 ounce Kidney Beans (1 can)
+- 15 ounces Kidney Beans

-- 3 tablespoons Light Brown Sugar
+- 3 tablespoons Brown Sugar

-- 2 teaspoons Chili Powder
+- 2 teaspoons Chili Powder divided

-- 2 teaspoons Cumin
+- 1 tablespoon Cumin